 This policy is approved by the President.
 It was amended effective June 22, 2018, including updates to TAT membership, revisions of definitions to conform with the Sexual Misconduct Policy, addition of detail regarding the threat assessment process, and clarification of the relationship of TAT to disciplinary processes.

-The Violence Prevention Committee is responsible for interpreting and overseeing implementation of this policy, and may make minor amendments such as to update contact information and policy references.
+The Violence Prevention Committee is responsible for interpreting and overseeing implementation of this policy, and may make minor amendments such as updating contact information and policy references.

-Workplace Violence Policy (DHRM Policy 1.80, applies to classified and hourly employees)
+- Civility in the Workplace (DHRM Policy 2.35, applies to all employees)

 Virginia Code 12.2-389, Dissemination of Criminal History Record Information, Section A(25), and Virginia Code 19.2-389.1, Dissemination of Juvenile Record Information, provide that such information shall be disseminated to “[m]embers of a threat assessment team…for the purpose of assessing or intervening with an individual whose behavior may present a threat to safety” subject to the redisclosure prohibitions discussed in Section VIII of this policy.